zdavatz/pharmacokinetic/README.md

 F in % stands for Bioverfügbarkeit.

+#Background
+This tool was tested by a live sample between two hospitals where Doctor A asked Doctor B to calculate the half-life if the dosage changes.
+The plasma concentration measurement (16.8) almost matched the prediction (17.0) by the Pharmacokinetic tool.

 Questions?
 Send an Email to zdavatz at ywesee dot com or call 043 540 05 50.